Tips, News and Views on all things Fantasy Football. Followers must be 18+Tweets by FFScout

 FPL Chess (previously Football Chess) a free FPL mini-league and information-rich website.
 800+ players.Tweets by FPLChess

 This Calendar points you in the direction of immediate gameweek tactics.
-It tries to advise when and how to negotiate wildcards, and chips, through blank gameweeks (GW31 & GW35) and double gameweeks (GW34 & GW37).
+It tries to advise when and how to negotiate International breaks, wildcards, and chips, as in using them during the season's blank gameweeks (last season GW31 & GW35) and double gameweeks (last season GW34 & GW37).

-Your editor is going to test this approach, and play a mini-wildcard during each International break at the beginning of the 2018-19 season, and save his proper wildcard until December.
+Your editor plans on playing his wildcard on the 2nd International break.
+This is where the majority of the top 50 players last season, played their wildcard.
+But to help get there he's also planning on playing the already mentioned mini-wildcard in the first International break, and then will be tweaking it with a another 4-point hit and mini-wildcard in the 3rd International break.
 The ability to pick up early bandwagons at their inception should substantially increase both team value and points, in theory!
 Providing we give the players time to increase £200,000 before shipping out (so we get the £100,000).
 This won't always work to our benefit.
-You have to be both good and lucky.
-Doing it on just the opening gameweeks however, when genuine bandwagons are first emerging, is a strategy to consider.
+We have to be both good and lucky.
+Doing it on international breaks however, when genuine bandwagons are first emerging, is a strategy to consider.

-I believe that the best predictor for goals, is goals.
+I've always believed that the best predictor for goals, is goals.
 Form over fixtures every time.
-A player, who is out of form, won't necessarily find form just because he's against one of the lower sides; especially when they park the bus.
+A player, who is out of form, won't necessarily find form just because he's against one of the lower sides; especially when they park the bus. (continued next page...)

 A key strategy is to have one or two differentials in your team.
 These are players with low ownership that you have a good feeling about - perhaps due to the previously mentioned underlying stats.
 You could even play them as Captain on a week when the Captain choice isn't obvious.
 To reiterate that point: Only try a differential with the Captain's armband on, when the Captain choice isn't clear-cut.
 When it is clear-cut, just follow the herd, and pick the market leader.
 As in Poker, and Snooker, sometimes you have to play the percentage game - FPL works along similar lines.

 If you're going to have a £13million player in your squad, then he should be captain.
 It's alright the odd week putting it on someone else, but if you're going to spend that much money on a player then he should really only be in your squad when he is clearly the number one Captain choice; otherwise, you should get rid of him and share the money out amongst other players.
 Harsh but fair!
 I know there's a fear factor, of you shipping him out and him getting a hat-trick, but that will only really hurt when "everyone" is on him - due to him being the "clear" gameweek captain favourite.
 And whenever there is a "clear" Captain favourite - you need to be on him..
 This means - if you're spreading the money around your squad, that you leave an exit strategy so you can ship him back in with the minumum of fuss.
-Managing this aspect of the game successfully - is very hard - but could be the key to propelling you up the league.
+Managing this aspect of the game successfully - is very hard - but the rewards are there if you're up to it.